rudymartinb/classtree/README.md

 The final goal is to be able to create a class diagram (PNG or JPG) based on source code statements and parameters and return values types from methods and functions.
 By doing that you get a map of how your project is built.

 ## STATUS:
-**Only classes and subclases and shown with the name of each one.**
+**classes and Interfaces are shown with the name of each one.**
 Under development.-

+# next steps:
+* heavy refactor of tree_build
+* allow to separate each tree in several images with the implemented interfaces

 ## Example Image:
 ![sample](https://raw.githubusercontent.com/rudymartinb/classtree/master/documentation/example.png)